dividedmind/statistics-done-wrong/power.rst

 are needed to test if a new medication improves survival by more than 10%, and a quick calculation of statistical power would provide the answer.
-Scientists are usually satisfied when the statistical power is 0.8 or higher, corresponding to an 80% chance of concluding there's a real effect.
+Scientists are usually satisfied when the statistical power is 0.8 or higher, corresponding to an 80% chance of detecting a real effect.

 However, few scientists ever perform this calculation, and few journal articles ever mention the statistical power of their tests.